nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/02-python-test.md

     >>>
     ```

-1. You have just created two Python Applications!!!
-Now you need to exit the python interpreter.
-To do so, type `exit()` then press enter in your terminal.
+1. You have just created two Python applications!
+Now you need to exit the Python interpreter.
+To do so, type `exit()` then press Enter in your terminal.
-1. The interpreter should hav ebeen exited.
+1. The interpreter should have exited.